The Half-Normal plot is preferred for selecting the model in multi-level factorial designs.

 The F-value and Prob > F will be blank unless there are extra runs included in the design through replication and/or lack-of-fit runs.

 A pick list of model terms is displayed.
-Terms with an model next to them have been selected on one of the plots or have large enough effects to be automatically selected by the software.
+Terms with an next to them have been selected on one of the plots or have large enough effects to be automatically selected by the software.
 Factorial models are limited to interaction terms.

-The selection can be changed by changing the order pull-down and/or double-clicking on a term to toggle an model to an error and vice versa.
+The selection can be changed by changing the order pull-down and/or double-clicking on a term to toggle an to an and vice versa.
 Multiple terms can be selected.
 Click on a starting term then hold down the shift key and click another term.
 All terms between the two including the ones clicked will be highlighted.
 Right-click on the highlighted area to set the status for the highlighted terms.

-The Auto Selection opens a dialog to instruct the program to find a subset of the model terms that only contains important terms.
+The Auto Selection opens a dialog to instruct the program to find a subset of the terms that only contains important terms.
 Once the automatic selection completes, click the accept button to see what choices the program made.

 After the model is chosen, click on the ANOVA tab to continue the analysis and test the selected effects.